-When you have the RDC window in front of you, simply type the IP address of the remote desktop in the textbox as shown below in the snapshot.
+Step 2: When you have the remote desktop software window in front of you, simply type the IP address of the remote desktop in the textbox as shown below in the snapshot.

 Now, if you are a macOS user, here is a guide for you to use RDP!

-Go to the Add PC option and click on it.
-Now, you see the PC name and user account box.
+Step 2: Go to the Add PC option and click on it.
+Now, you can see the PC name and user account box.
 In the PC name textbox, enter your hostname or IP address.
 Take a look at the snapshot for more clarity.

 Moreover, you can also select the peripherals you want to share with the Windows remote desktop.
 Go to the Device and audio tab.

 You can also share folders with the RDP server from your Mac.
 Add the required folders in the Folders tab by tapping the ‘+’ icon to search and later add them.

 Step 6: Furthermore, click on Add to save the settings.

 The next segment is to give you some additional tips to establish a secure remote desktop connection.